ibm-cloud-docs/FileStorage/disaster-recovery.md

 2. In the upper right, click **Replica** and click **Actions**.
 3. Select **Failback**.
 When the primary location is marked unavailable, the option of Disaster Recovery Failback becomes active.

-   During the Disaster Recovery Failover, the system is forced to failover to the replica site and the replication relationship is severed.
+   During the Disaster Recovery Failover, the system is forced to fail over to the replica site and the replication relationship is severed.
 To be able to fail back to the original site after the site is restored to normal operations, the system has to reestablish the replication bond.
-This may take considerable amount of time.
+This action can take considerable amount of time.
 Expect a message that shows the failover is in progress.
 Additionally, an icon appears next to your volume on the **{{site.data.keyword.filestorage_short}}** that indicates that an active transaction is occurring.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
 During the Failback process, configuration-related actions are read-only.
 You can't edit any snapshot schedule or change snapshot space.
 The event is logged in replication history.
    {: note}

 4. In the upper right, click **View All {{site.data.keyword.filestorage_short}}**.